 It’s an unsettling trend: More and more companies are experiencing serious problems and real financial costs as a result of improper or insufficient intercompany accounting (ICA) practices.
-Chalk it up, in part, to increased industry consolidation, growing globalization, and integrated supply chains.
+Several factors are contributing to the issue including, increased industry consolidation, growing globalization, and integrated supply chains.
 But the problems are also a product of continued denial and neglect.
-For years, the issue has been swept under the bed.
-Now it’s time to address the mess.

 The root of the problem